 Holly Tucker & Sophie Cornish

-Lisa is the co-founder and managing director of Opus Artz, an outsourcing art studio for the entertainment industry.
-She has also managed her own brand boutique for over 10 years.
-In 2010, Lisa founded the Sorority, a society for inspiring professional women worldwide.
+Lisa is one of the co-founders of Opus Artz, an outsourcing art studio and the managing director.
+She also looked after her own boutique for more than a decade and founded a group for professional women in 2010 - The Sorority.